A new book brings together John Benton-Harris‘ photographs capturing the glamour and glory of the capital over three decades.

 Photographer John Benton-Harris discusses his new book bringing together images which capture the glamour and glory of the capital over three decades.

 Now 81, the photographer traces his foundation to Edward Steichen’s seminal photography exhibition, Family of Man, which he saw at Museum of Modern Art in 1955.
-“It motivated me to focus on the human condition and to try to explain men to men, and to myself, at the same time,” he says.
+“It motivated me to focus on the human condition and try to explain men to men and to myself at the same time,” he says.

-In 1962, Benton-Harris “sort of gate-crashed” art director Alexey Brodovitch’s evening classes at the New York Institute of Photography.
+In 1962, Benton-Harris “sort of gate crashed” art director Alexey Brodovitch’s famed Design Laboratory class at Richard Avedon’s studio.
 “He was criticising everyone’s work,” Benton-Harris remembers.
 “He picked up my work and said, ‘He understood what this project was about.’
 Then he looked up to say, ‘Who the hell are you?’”

-But Brodovitch was impressed by Benton-Harris’s moxie and brought him into the fold, taking him to Richard Avedon’s famed Design Laboratory.
-The young photographer most enjoyed their conversations at the local automat after class and lunches with Hungarian photographer André Kertész, who would soon become a lifelong friend.
+Impressed by Benton-Harris’s moxie, Brodovitch brought him into the fold.
+The young photographer most enjoyed their conversations at the local automat after class.
+He was also invited to lunch with Brodovitch and Hungarian photographer André Kertész, who would soon become a lifelong friend.

-In 1963, Benton-Harris learned he was about to be called for the draft, so he hatched a plan to leverage his photography talents in the armed forces.
-Benton-Harris met with industry heavyweights and discussed the idea of doing a project called “Life Through the Eyes of a Private.”
-They liked the idea, and backed it up with a note of letterhead saying just that – which Benton-Harris then brought to basic training.
+In 1963, Benton-Harris was about to receive his call up for the draft, so he hatched a plan to leverage his photographic talents in the armed forces.
+Benton-Harris met with magazine and art heavyweights and discussed story ideas.
+LIFE magazine thought “Life Through the Eyes of a Private” was interesting, and backed it up with a note of letterhead stationary, which Benton-Harris then took with him, along with his other references to his basic training.

-“The sergeant spotted me and said, ‘Where the hell do you think you are – on holiday?’
-I mentioned my references, and he sent me to the post commander.
-They thought I worked for LIFE magazine and I did nothing to correct their perception.
-So during basic training I did everything twice, the second time to make photographs.”
+“The drill sergeant spotted me and said, ‘Where the hell do you think you are — on holiday?’
+I mentioned my references, and he sent me to the company commander, who assumed my story idea was also an assignment.
+I did nothing to correct their perception.
+So during basic training I did everything twice, to capture the experience for myself and others.”

 Walking London 1965-1988 is out now on Café Royal Books.